LinguoLi/mnist_tutorial/README.md

 # For EE369 students from SJTU
 Please read [HEAR](EE369.md).

-# Modification made by JJH
+# Complished by JiangJinghui from EE369 SJTU